 John C. Berlin took office on January 1, 2012.

-John, a retired businessman, has resided in Salem for over 30 years.
+John, a retired businessman, has resided in Salem since 1978.
 A West Branch High School graduate, John holds a Bachelor of Arts degree from the University of Akron.
 In 2010 he was appointed to an unexpired Councilman-at-Large seat on Salem City Council and in November of 2011 was elected to a four year term as Mayor of the City of Salem.

 John and his wife Christine were married in Salem in 1972.
 They have two adult sons, both graduates of Salem High School.